SemanticMediaWiki/SemanticScribunto/README.md

 ### Step 1

+Change to the base directory of your MediaWiki installation.
 If you do not have a "composer.local.json" file yet, create one and add the following content to it:

 ```json
 {